How To Eat Sardines & Why You Should Start Today

 Before I tried any other kind, I only knew sardines in as tinned, smoked variety.

-Smoking before preserving this fish in oil adds the most incredible flavour to them and transforms them from ‘meh’ to something much more gourmet and delicious.
-If you’re not sure about sardines, try to seek out the smoked ones and give them a go.
+Smoking before preserving this fish in oil adds the most incredible flavour and transforms them from ‘meh’ to something much more gourmet and delicious.
+If you’re unsure about sardines, try to seek out the smoked ones and give them a go.

 Salad With Canned Sardines